mahnoormahnoorr/Quantization/GPTQ/readme.md

 ## 1. Run GPTQconfig.py

 This script:
 - Loads the OPT-125M model.
+You can load your own model that needs to be quantized.
 - Applies 4-bit GPTQ quantization with calibration.
 - Saves the quantized model (opt-125m-gptq) and compares it to the full-precision model.
 - Measures inference speed and disk size.